By Sacha Ismail

 He is surely right that Mason and other leading comrades are now “radical social democrats” and to ask “Just how radical are the former Marxists?”
 As he says, limited nationalisations, somewhat higher taxes on the rich, free education and so on are not particularly radical.
 (However, he fails to acknowledge what a shift they represent – for reasons that will become obvious below.)
 And Umunna is “bemused” to hear a national investment bank, also advocated by Ed Balls, described as radical.
 Me too!

-So far, so clear and sharp.
+So far, so clear.
 But Umunna goes all blurry when it comes to his own political tradition.
 As against a clear definition he quotes from Paul Mason himself of in what sense the latter is a (radical) social democrat, he defines his own “social democracy” in such a way as would cover an enormous range of leftish, centrist and perhaps even right-wing politicians – “a ‘social market’ model – where the private and public sectors work in partnership together”, with “the right balance between the interests of capital and labour”, so “we can build a more equal, fair, democratic, sustainable and prosperous society”.

 However, it gets worse.
 Umunna indignantly rejects, as an example of abuse through labelling, the idea that Tony Blair and Gordon Brown’s governments were neo-liberal.